rocjs/getroc/docs/GETSTARTED.md

 # Getting started with Roc

-This guide will walk you through how to set up your first React project using Roc.
-Roc can also be used to build other type of projects.
+This guide will walk you through the setup of your first React project using Roc.
+We will be focused on React + Redux in this starter-guide.
+Roc _can_ also be used to build other type of projects.

 ## Install
 Make sure you have [Node.js](https://nodejs.org) 4.x or higher and [npm](https://www.npmjs.com/) 3.x or higher on your system.

-__Currently only supported in Mac and Linux.__
+__Currently with official support for Mac, Linux and Windows.__

 ```
 npm install -g roc@next